ioSahind/NFT-Rental-System-with-Time-Based-Access/README.md

 - Fee-based renting and royalties
 - Integration with ERC4907 (rental extension of ERC721)
-- dApp interface for managing rentals
+- dApp interface for managing rentals.
 - Off-chain authentication for NFT access during rental period
 - Support for batch listing and rental auctions